Remote-Stream/psyber/README.md

 - Added MouseY and MouseY parametars for modulating things from 0.0 to 1.0
 - Added Load and Save functionality so you can export or load dilber files from your computer
 - Improved error catching and logging
-- Fully static app, runs localy
+- Fully static app, runs locally
 - Simple folder structure:
   ./docs
   ./samples    <-- your samples go here